WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 What are the benefits of having refugee status?

-If the application is approved, the refugee will be able to travel to the U.S. and enter the country with a valid visa.
-Also, the refugee will have the following benefits - s/he will be:
+If your application is approved, you will be able to travel to the U.S. and enter the country legally.
+Also, with refugee status, you will be able to:

 - apply for lawful permanent residence (a “green card”) after one year of being in refugee status in the U.S.2

 If you didn’t include your family in your refugee application, you can apply to bring your husband or wife and unmarried children under 21 to the U.S. within the first two years of entering the U.S. as a refugee.1 This can include step-children and adopted children, but the rules are complicated.3

 2 8 CFR § 209.1

 3 SeeINA § 101(b); 8 USC § 1101(b)